ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

 #### The Dihybrid Cross
 - Mendel crossed a pure-line parent that produced round yellow seeds with a pure-line parent that produced wrinkled green seeds.
-  - The F1 oppspring should be heterozygous for both genes.
+  - The F1 offspring should be heterozygous for both genes.
     - These offspring are called **dihybrids**.
   - Mating between dihybrids is a **dihybrid cross**.
-- Mendel had established the allele for yellow seeds (*Y*) was dominant to the alelle for green seeds (*y*).
+- Mendel had established the allele for yellow seeds (*Y*) was dominant to the allele for green seeds (*y*).
 - Two possibilities for transmission of genes to offspring:
   1. Alleles for seed shape and color are transmitted independently.
-    - Independent assortment hypothesis; the two alelles of each gene are sorted into gametes independently of each other.
+    - Independent assortment hypothesis; the two alleles of each gene are sorted into gametes independently of each other.
   2. Alleles for seed shape and color are transmitted into gametes together.
     - Dependent assortment hypothesis; one particular allele's transmission is dependent on the transmission of another.
 - Predictions of hypotheses: